Trimurti (1995 film)

 Trimurti is a 1995 Indian Hindi-language action drama film starring Jackie Shroff, Anil Kapoor, Shah Rukh Khan, Anjali Jathar and Priya Tendulkar.
+Trimurti was the maiden production venture of Subhash Ghai’s Mukta Arts.
 It was the last completed film for director Mukul S. Anand, who died while filming Dus in 1997.
 It earned a record opening weekend of around ₹3.07 crore net, and becoming the "first film to record a ₹1 crore net opening day."

 Plot

-In 1977, the notorious Khokha Singh entraps dedicated police inspector Satyadevi Singh (Priya Tendulkar).
+In 1977, the notorious Khokha Singh (Mohan Agashe) entraps dedicated police inspector Satyadevi Singh (Priya Tendulkar).
 She has three children Shakti (Jackie Shroff), Anand (Anil Kapoor) and Romi (Shah Rukh Khan), the last of whom was born while she was in jail.
 They are her Trimurti, who she hopes will assist her in avenging her humiliation.
 What she doesn't know is that Anand and Shakti had a fight when they were kids.
-Anand left the house, started working for Peter (One of the Khokha's Blackmarket businessman) and is presumed dead.
+Anand has left the house, started working for Peter (One of the Khokha's blackmarket businessman) and is presumed dead.

 After 18 years, in 1995, Shakti and Romi live together and think their mother is dead.
 Their uncle tells them she is hoping that the brothers will once again become their mother's Trimurti.
 Shakti works for the military.
-Romi is in love with a higher-class girl named Radha.
+Romi is in love with a girl named Radha, who belongs to an economically higher-class.
 They love each other so much that they decide to end their lives when they cannot get married.
 After pleading with his brother and almost consuming poison, Romi takes Shakti to Radha's house to ask for her hand, but Shakti is humiliated.

 Romi runs away from home and becomes successful.
 He starts working for Khokha without knowing the issues between them.
 Romi meets Sikander, a rich man working in the black market; he feels sympathy for Romi because he is a romantic at heart.
 He helps Romi become rich.

 Sikander goes to Romi's village after hearing some religious music from there.
 He sees a picture of his mother — who is Shakti and Romi's mother.
 He slowly tries to rekindle his relationship with Shakti, but once again they have a fight and Shakti learns that he is Anand.

 After 18 long years, Satyadevi is released from jail due to good behavior.
 She learns from her brother, Bhanu, that all is not well with her sons.
 Shakti is an emotional wreck; Anand aka Sikander and Romi are working for Khokha, who has assigned him the task of abducting and killing Satyadevi.
 In the end, after a lot of hardship, the three brothers come together, kill Khokha Singh, and save their mother.